Jorge Rafael Videla: Later life and death

 Videla relinquished power to Roberto Viola on 29 March 1981.
-On April 7th, 1982, Videla attended the swearing-in ceremony of general Mario Benjamín Menéndez as governor of the Malvinas Islands.
-The military regime continued until it collapsed after losing the Falklands war in 1982.
-Democracy was restored in 1983.
+On 7 April 1982, Videla attended the swearing-in ceremony of General Mario Benjamín Menéndez as governor of the Malvinas Islands.
+That same month, the Falklands War began against the United Kingdom.
+Argentina's swift defeat in the war precipitated the collapse of its military regime.
+Democracy in the country was restored in 1983.

-The new government began prosecution of top-ranking officers for crimes committed during the dictatorship in what was called the Trial of the Juntas of 1985.
+In what was called the Trial of the Juntas, the new Argentinian government prosecuted high-ranking officers for crimes committed during the dictatorship.
 Videla was convicted of numerous homicides, kidnapping, torture, and many other crimes.
 He was sentenced to life imprisonment and was discharged from the military in 1985.

-Videla was imprisoned for five years.
+He was imprisoned for five years.
 In 1990, President Carlos Menem pardoned Videla and many other imprisoned former members of the military regime.
 Menem also pardoned the leftist guerrilla commanders accused of terrorism.
 In a televised address to the nation, President Menem said, "I have signed the decrees so we may begin to rebuild the country in peace, in liberty and in justice ...
 We come from long and cruel confrontations.
 There was a wound to heal."

 Videla briefly returned to prison in 1998 when a judge found him guilty of the kidnapping of babies during the Dirty War, including the child of the desaparecida Silvia Quintela, and the disappearances of the commanders of the People's Revolutionary Army (ERP), Mario Roberto Santucho and Benito Urteaga.
 Videla spent 38 days in the old part of the Caseros Prison.
 Due to health issues, he was later transferred to house arrest.